CSCAR/workshop-stata-intro/stata_markdown/03-working-with-data-sets.md

 Here, `using` and `if` are subcommands, which we will see used more as the day goes on.
 For further details, see `help use`, specifically the manual which has the full documentation.

+^#^^#^ Editing data manually

+We will discuss in [Data Manipulation](data-manipulation.html) how to edit your data on a larger scale and in an automated fashion, but Stata does support modifying a spreadsheet of your data similar to Excel.
+At the top of the main window, you'll see two buttons, "Data Editor" and "Data
+Browser".
+These open the same new Data window, the only difference is that Stata is protecting you from yourself and if you open the "Data Browser"
+(or switch to it in the Data window), you cannot modify the data.

+Once in the Data window, you can select cells and edit them as desired.

 ^#^^#^ Saving data

 Saving data is straightforward using the `save` command.
 If you do not pass a filename to `save`, it will save with the same name as the existing